Juniper-SE/vmm-v3-script/Doc/README.md

        ssh gw

 6. Run the script with argument `set_gw`, to configure other interfaces of node gw (interface em1, em2, etc), upload ssh key and dhcp server configuration.
-Node **GW** will be acting as DHCP server and tftp (for ZTP) for on ubuntu/centos/vJunos VM in the topology
+Node **GW** will be acting as DHCP server and tftp (for ZTP) for VM ubuntu/centos/vJunos VM in the topology

        ../../vmm.py set_gw